n3554/n3554/n3554_a_parallel_algorithms_library.0.md

 decisions made within algorithm implementations to compose well with scheduling decisions made within the surrounding application.

+As an illustrative example, consider the call to `std::sort` given
+earlier:

+    std::sort(std::par, vec.begin(), vec.end());

+This call gives the implementation of `std::sort` complete discretion in determining the appropriate mapping of parallel work onto threads.
+As we have just described, we also envision supporting parameters to `std::par` as in the following:

+    std::sort(std::par(sched), vec.begin(), vec.end());

+The value provided by `sched` would be an object, such as an executor, that provides a suitable abstraction for mapping parallel work onto threads.
+Another example of specific interest would be the use case where the application might request that the implementation use no additional threads:

+    std::sort(std::vec(this_thread), vec.begin(), vec.end());

+Cases like this may arise where some outer part of the application has already created just the right number of threads to fill up the machine, and the creation of any additional threads would cause performance to suffer.

+We are not providing a precise definition of the parameters being passed to `std::par` and `std::vec` in this document because it remains to be seen what these objects will actually be.
+Since the purpose is to compose with other parts of the standard, it precise design will depend on what mechanisms are adopted by the standard library for representing scheduling decisions.

 ### Composition across algorithms

 One limitation of STL-like algorithms is that they encourage the programmer to